lavignes/lobot/doc/plugins_ref.rst

 .. class:: Plugin()

-    .. attribute:: nick: str
+    .. attribute:: nick

-       The current nickname of the bot.
+       :return: (str) The current nickname of the bot.

        A read-only property.

-    .. attribute:: config: dict
+    .. attribute:: config

-       The plugin-specific config from ``config.json``.
+       :return: (dict) The plugin-specific config from ``config.json``.

        A read-only property.